Connect with others who understand.

 Type 0

 Type 0 is among the rarest and most severe forms of SMA.
-Type 0 affects babies while still in the womb.
-Babies with SMA type 0 may only have one copy of the SMN2 gene.
+It affects babies before birth, while they are still in the uterus.
+Babies with SMA type 0 may have only one copy of the SMN2 gene, which produces very little of the SMN protein.

-Life expectancy for infants with SMA type 1 may be linked to breathing ability.
-Many babies with type 1 do not live past age 2.
+Life expectancy for babies with SMA type 1 is often related to how well they can breathe.
+Without advanced respiratory support, many infants with type 1 do not survive beyond age 2.

 Type 2 (Intermediate SMA/Dubowitz Disease)

-About 20 percent of SMA cases are type 2.
-Type 2 is diagnosed between the ages of 6 months and 2 years.
-Failure to meet motor skills milestones is often the first symptom of SMA type 2.
-Intellectual development is not impacted, and babies with type 2 usually respond to stimulation and engage with others.
+Type 2 SMA, also known as intermediate SMA or Dubowitz disease, accounts for about 20 percent of SMA cases.
+Type 2 is diagnosed between the ages of 6 months and 18 months.
+The first noticeable sign is often a failure to meet motor skill milestones, such as sitting or standing independently.
+However, intellectual development is not affected, and babies with type 2 usually respond to stimulation and engage with those around them.

-Children with SMA type 2 lack reflexes and experience muscle weakness that usually is worse in the lower limbs.
-In almost all cases, children with SMA type 2 develop scoliosis (curvature of the spine), which can impact breathing.
-Individuals with type 2 are also prone to pneumonia and may have difficulty chewing and swallowing.
+Children with SMA type 2 experience muscle weakness, especially in the lower limbs, and often lack reflexes.
+Most children with type 2 develop scoliosis (a curvature of the spine), which can make breathing more difficult as they grow.
+They are also prone to pneumonia and may have difficulty chewing and swallowing.

 Type 3 (Juvenile SMA/Kugelberg-Welander Disease)

-SMA type 3 is a less severe form of SMA that develops slightly later in childhood or young adulthood.
-About 30 percent of SMA cases are type 3.
-Type 3 can be split into two groups based on age of onset.
-Type 3a includes children who develop symptoms between 18 months and 3 years old.
-Type 3b includes children and young adults who develop SMA between 3 and 30 years old.
-Children and adults with SMA type 3 may have three or four copies of the SMN2 gene.
+Also known as juvenile SMA or Kugelberg-Welander disease, type 3 is a milder form of SMA that typically develops later in childhood or young adulthood.
+Approximately 30 percent of SMA cases are type 3.
+This type can be divided into two subgroups based on age of onset: Type 3a includes children who develop symptoms between 18 months and 3 years old, while type 3b includes children and young adults who develop SMA between 3 and 30 years old.
+Individuals with type 3 usually have three or four copies of the SMN2 gene.

-Children and young adults with type 3 develop the ability to stand and walk.
-The first symptoms of type 3 may be falls, problems climbing stairs, and other types of muscle weakness.
-Muscle weakness occurs on both sides of the body and impacts the muscles closest to the center of the body and the legs the most.
-People with type 3 do not typically have breathing problems like those with SMA types 0-2.
-SMA type 3 has no impact on cognitive development.
+Children and young adults with type 3 are able to stand and walk, although the first signs of the condition may include frequent falls, difficulty climbing stairs, and general muscle weakness.
+Muscle weakness typically affects both sides of the body and is more noticeable in the muscles closest to the center of the body, particularly in the legs.
+Unlike those with types 0-2, people with SMA type 3 generally do not experience significant breathing problems.
+Cognitive development is also unaffected.

 Type 4

 Type 4 SMA is the mildest form of SMA and accounts for approximately 5 percent of SMA cases.
-Those with type 4 often have four or more SMN2 gene copies.
-People usually develop symptoms after age 35, though symptoms can develop as early as the late teens.
-Some of the first indications of SMA type 4 may include tremors in the hands, achy or heavy muscles, numbness, and cramping.
+Individuals with type 4 often have four or more SMN2 gene copies.
+Symptoms usually begin after age 35, although they can sometimes appear as early as 18.
+Early signs of type 4 may include hand tremors, muscle aches or heaviness, numbness, and cramping.

-The life span for people with type 4 is similar to the general population.
-People with SMA type 4 are generally able to remain mobile into their 60s and beyond.
+Life expectancy for people with type 4 is comparable to that of the general population.
+Most individuals with type 4 are able to stay mobile throughout their lives.

 Other Types of Spinal Muscular Atrophy

-The following spinal muscular atrophy types are rare and are associated with different genetic mutations than types 0-4.
-Like types 0-4, each type of SMA described below varies greatly in severity, impact on quality of life, and life expectancy.
+The following spinal muscular atrophy types are rare and are associated with different genetic mutations than those found in types 0-4.
+Like types 0-4, each of these forms can vary significantly in terms of severity, quality of life, and life expectancy.

 SMA with respiratory distress (SMARD) causes muscle weakness and severe breathing difficulties in infants.
-Early signs of SMARD include problems feeding, noisy breathing, and repeated cases of pneumonia.
-Babies with SMARD may also experience diaphragm paralysis, which requires a ventilator to stay alive.
-SMARD usually progresses quickly in a child’s first 2 years.
-Children with SMARD have a reduced life span.
+Early signs of SMARD include difficulty feeding, noisy or labored breathing, and frequent cases of pneumonia.
+Babies with SMARD may also experience diaphragm paralysis, which makes it difficult or impossible to breathe without the help of a ventilator.

 Distal SMA

-Distal SMA is inherited from one parent instead of both.
-Distal SMA causes weakness in the hands and feet.
-The first symptom of distal SMA is often hand cramping in response to cold weather.
-Symptoms usually begin in adolescence, but they can begin in childhood or into a person’s 30s.
-People with distal SMA have a normal life expectancy.
+Distal SMA is inherited from one parent, rather than both, and primarily affects the hands and feet.
+The first sign of distal SMA is often hand cramping in response to cold weather.
+Symptoms usually begin during adolescence but can also start in childhood or as late as a person’s 30s.
+Despite the muscle weakness, people with distal SMA typically have a normal life expectancy.

 Kennedy’s Disease